These plates are issued to commercial trucks or vehicles used for business purposes.

 Most of the plates pictured on this site were scanned in, but the background on this plate is so shiny that the scanner couldn’t handle it!

-From 1951 to 1955, corner tabs were used to indicate the year.
-Some issues had ‘1951’ stamped in the corner, while later ones only had ’19 ‘, with the tab indicating the year.
+From 1952 to 1955, corner tabs were used to indicate the year.
+The original issues had ‘1951’ stamped in the corner (plates renewed for 1952 had the tab placed over the ’51’).
+The later ones only had ’19 ‘, with the tab indicating the rest of the year.

 This plate is an example of one with the ’19 ‘ date